 Your dedicated activities at ESC Congress 2019 together with World Congress of Cardiology in Paris, 31 August–4 September.

 The ESC and the CCF (Cardiologues en Formation, the young group of the French Society of Cardiology) are proud to launch their first evening of simulator sessions during ESC Congress 2019!
-Participate in a full evening of training with top experts, and using high-technology devices given by top experts in their fields from the famous Université Paris V, in the heart of Paris at the iLumens simulation centre.
+Participate in a full evening of theoretical and practical training on high-technology devices given by top experts in their fields from the famous Université Paris V’s iLumens simulation centre.
 Up to four workshops are available for each participant.

 See the programme

 The ESC is launching its third edition of Professional Horizons at ESC Congress 2019 in Paris.